maralorn/nix-output-monitor/README.md

 ### The Easy Way

-**Warning: The displayed build tree might be incomplete when using nix < 2.10 and with new-style commands like `nix build`.**
+**Warning:** The displayed build tree might be incomplete with new-style commands like `nix build` for nix versions <2.10.

 The `nom` binary (starting from version 2.0) behaves like a `nix` drop in, with much more colorful output, for the following commands: